brandonm4478/brandonm4478.github.io/_posts/2018-12-13-weekly-reflection-13.md

 The way the program works is that if you change the value of australian-scale, it will multiply the flag's size by that number.
 Here is what the flag looks like at a scale of 1 (ratio 1:2).
 ![Flag of Australia](/img/Flag_of_Australia.png)

+<h1>Part 2: Reflection</h1>
+I will now answer some reflection questions about this project.

+1a.
+What are some questions you had during the project or currently have?
+Some questions I had during the project were:
+- How do I scale my image?
+- How do I make 7-pointed stars?
+- These stripes start at one hight, disappear, and reappear at another hight.
+Is there a way to make this one rectangle, or do I have to make it two rectangles?

+Some questions I have now:
+- Do I need to change everything into variables or can I keep the program as is?
+- Is there any way to link two programs together.
+For example, if I have the code for the flag in one program, can I link it to another program and put the variable that makes the flag appear (FLAG) and will it appear without any code being there?

+1b.
+What are some challenges you had during the project or currently have?
+Some challenges I had during the project were:
+- The function I was using for 7-pointed stars was not making the stars look proper.
+To get around this I switched from the star-polygon function to the radial-star function.
+-

 ```scheme
 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;